 Mid Career

-Owns the end-to-end delivery of medium-complexity projects (£500K–£5M).
+Owns the end-to-end delivery of medium-complexity projects valued at £500K to £5M.
 Manages the full team, stakeholder network and governance.
 The core PM role.
-3–8 years' experience typical.
+3 to 8 years of experience typical.

 🏛️